Stink Bugs and Citrus

 There are many species of stink bugs in the United States.
 Some species are green and some are brown.
 They get their common name from the unpleasant smell they produce when they are threatened.

 Scientists use the term “plant-feeders” to describe many stink bugs.
 This means that the bugs attack plants for food.
 Stink bugs attack the fruits, vegetables and ornamental plants that grow in the area where they live.
-Depending on the location, stink bugs will feed on peaches, apples, tomatoes, green peppers, soybeans, pecans and even cotton.
+Depending on the location, they will feed on peaches, apples, tomatoes, green peppers, soybeans, pecans and even cotton.

 Stink bugs use their mouths to pierce the skin of the fruit and then suck out the juice.
 After the skin has been punctured, diseases, fungi and even other insects can also attack the fruit.